-- Basic Requirements: This semester there will be three graded speech assignments.
+Basic Requirements: During the course, there will be three graded speech assignments.
 You are expected to use topics of your own choice, which meet the guidelines for the specific speech assignment.
-Each speech has a time limit allowing all class speakers to complete the assignment on schedule and to give you practice in fitting materials into a given time allotment.
+Each speech has a time limit.
 Speaking too long or not long enough means your speech does not meet the requirements of the assignment.
-As you prepare your speech, please allow enough time to practice orally so that you can meet these time limits. - Speech Setup: In order to record your speech, you should give some thought to the setup of the room where you will record.
+As you prepare your speech, please allow enough time to practice orally so that you can meet these time limits.

+Speech Setup: In order to record your speech, you should give some thought to the setup of the room where you will record.
 Think of an area where you have good lighting, sufficient space to move around, and enough seating for 6 observers.
 Outdoor locations may cause a problem with sound quality.
 Set up your webcam and microphone so the instructor has a full view of you during your speech.
 Before and after your speech, you should pan (show) the audience to verify that they are in attendance.
 Your audience may be friends or family, but may not be children.
 Failure to pan the audience will result in a deduction of points.
 Failure to have an audience of at least 5-6 will be a major deduction (10%).
 0-1 audience members is a 20% deduction, 3-4 audience members is a 15% deduction.